Advent & Christmas

 Join us for carols around the fire on the field behind St Marks Parish Hall.

-Are things not so merry or bright for you this Christmas, why not come along to our Longest Night Christmas Service.
+Are things not so merry or bright for you this Christmas.

 A service to have time to reflect and bring your sadness before God, and receive hope of the coming light.